square/bionic/docs/api/protocols.rst

         return df

-Protocols are used to tell Bionic how to serialize, deserialize, and validate resource values.
+Protocols are used to tell Bionic how to serialize, deserialize, and validate entity values.
 In most cases, Bionic's default protocol can figure out an appropriate way to handle each value, so explicit protocol decorators are usually not required.
-However, they can be useful for data types that need special handling, or just to add clarity, safety, or documentation to a resource definition.
+However, they can be useful for data types that need special handling, or just to add clarity, safety, or documentation to a entity definition.

-Protocols can also be used when creating new resources with ``declare`` or ``assign``:
+Protocols can also be used when creating new entities with ``declare`` or ``assign``:

 .. code-block:: python